Ravenna/llmsTxtGenerator/content/collections/pages/seattle-wa-website-development.md

         content:
           -
             type: text
-            text: "If you're looking for a Seattle, WA, website developer, you're in luck!
-At Ravenna, our experienced team of website developers is here to help you create a website that looks great and functions seamlessly."
+            marks:
               -
-        type: paragraph
+                type: textAlign
                 attrs:
-          class: null
-        content:
+                  align: start
+            text: "Hey Seattle, ready to up your digital game?
+At Ravenna, we don’t just build websites; we craft digital experiences that turn clicks into customers.
+Based right here in the Emerald City, we're your go-to experts for kickass Website Design and Development.
+Let's get something done together."
           -
+            type: hard_break
+          -
             type: text
-            text: "As a leading Seattle, WA, website development company, we understand your website is critical to your business's online presence.
-It's often the first impression that potential customers have of your brand, so it's essential to make it a good one."
+            text: "As a leading Seattle, WA, website design and development company, we understand your website is critical to your business.
+It's often the first impression that potential customers have of your brand, so it's critical to make it a good one."
       -
         type: heading
         attrs: